mohamnag/ecs-orientdb/README.md

 OrientDB containerized in a distributed setup ready for AWS's ECS service.

+> **WARNING** this setup does not encrypt messages sent between DB instances, and is meant to be used INSIDE a secured network.

 - Following environment variables should be set during the task definition: